Cogniplane — Governed AI Workspace for Enterprise Teams

 Owner Full access.
 Manage all tenant settings, add/remove admins, and configure integrations.
 Typically the person who set up the platform.

-Admin Manage skills, MCP servers, capability profiles, and members.
+Admin Manage skills, MCP servers, the tenant policy, PII protection, and members.
 Cannot change tenant-level billing or remove the owner.

 Member Use the Cogniplane chatbot.
 No access to the Admin Workbench.